Types of Alaskan Crab: How to Choose the One for You - Maine Lobster Now

 An Overview of the Types of Alaskan Crabs

-The main types of Alaskan Crab are the following: Alaskan King crab, Red King crab, Blue King crab, Golden King Crab, Russian King crab, Jonah crab, Dungeness crab, Snow crab, Tanner crab, Opilio, and Biardi.
+The main types of Alaskan Crab are the following: Alaskan King crab, Red King crab, Blue King crab, Golden King Crab, Russian King crab, Jonah crab, Dungeness crab, Snow crab, Tanner crab, Opilio, and Bairdi.
 Alaskan waters house an array of these delicious crab breeds that are ready to be split open for your next meal.
 However, several factors influence the quality and kind of crab that suit your taste buds.
 The location of the crab's damp scurrying grounds — and later on, the location on the crab that you crack open to nibble — create a radically different dining experience.
 Whether your crab is bought on a trip to the coast or ordered by mail, you can indulge your craving.
 With such an array of crab available, your preferences will undoubtedly be satisfied.
 Check out the winning qualities, purchasing tips and cooking recommendations for each type of crab below.

 Alaskan King Crab